 After the half, Weston began to chip away.
-They would score on a trick play: Receiver Erik Dammen-Brower took a reverse handoff and then stopped and threw a 53-yard pass down field to a wide-open Thomas McGlone for a touchdown.
+The Trojans would score on a trick play: Wide eceiver Erik Dammen-Brower took a reverse handoff and then stopped and threw a 53-yard pass down field to a wide open Thomas McGlone for a touchdown.

 It was the Trojan defense that stepped up next, stopping Bunnell on fourth down and then forcing a three-and-out.
 With just over seven minutes left, Weston would have a shot at the go-ahead score.

 Weston got the ball first in overtime.
-Facing a third down and 5 yards to go, Hassett dropped back and found McGlone in the back of the end zone.
+Facing a third-and-5, Hassett dropped back and found McGlone in the back of the end zone.
 The receiver juggled but was able to hold onto the ball.

 "They were blitzing everyone so I knew he was going to be open," Hassett said, "and I kind of threw it off my back foot while I was being hit and Thomas made a good catch."